This page provides a conceptual overview of logs-based metrics.

 The following sections describe the characteristics of counter-type and distribution-type metrics.

-Counter metrics count the number of log entries matching an advanced logs filter.
+Counter metrics count the number of log entries matching an advanced logs query.
 For example, you can do the following:

 - Create a metric that counts log entries containing a certain specific error message.